IDEA’s Founding Teacher Fellowship Program

 What will the programming look like for a Founding Teacher Fellow?

 Fellows with under two years of lead teaching experience will be co-teachers alongside a highly effective mentor teacher in grades PreK-2nd, 6th grade, or in a special education classroom.
 Grade and content will be based on availability and fellow preference.
 All fellows will participate in monthly cohort meetings to build community with future colleagues and leaders who will found IDEA schools in the fellows’ designated new IDEA region.

 Fellows with two or more years of lead teaching experience will be interventionists on an existing IDEA campus.
 Grade ranges and content will be based on availability and fellow preference.
 Experienced fellows will also participate in IDEA leadership programming that puts teachers on a track for school leadership.
 All fellows will participate in monthly cohort meetings to build community with future colleagues and leaders who will found IDEA schools in the fellows’ designated new IDEA region.

 Will the Founding Teacher Fellowship lead to a guaranteed teaching position with IDEA in the new region?

 If requirements of the fellowship are passed, fellows are guaranteed a teaching position in New Orleans or Tarrant County.
 School leadership positions such as grade level lead, academic counselor, and assistant principal roles are subject to founding principal discretion.

 What Compensation Should Fellows Expect?

-Fellows with under two years of lead teaching experience will receive a co-teaching salary of $30,000, full health benefits, relocation stipends of up to $8,000 ($10,000 for families) to assist in the relocation to the and from the placement IDEA region, as well as signing bonus of $2,500 when the contract is signed for the founding year (2019-20).
+Fellows with under two years of lead teaching experience will receive a co-teaching salary of $30,000, a Texas Teacher Certification, a Master’s of Arts in Teaching, full health benefits, relocation stipends of up to $8,000 ($10,000 for families) to assist in the relocation to the and from the placement IDEA region, as well as signing bonus of $2,500 when the contract is signed for the founding year (2019-20).